Jivdani Mata: History

 The name Virar comes from Eka-viraa.
-Just as Tunga Parvat becomes "Tunga-ar", similarly "Vira" becomes "Vira-ar".There is a huge temple of Eka-vira Devi on the banks of Vaitarna River at the foot hills of Tunga Parvat, (this is now totally broken by the continuous raids of Mohamedeans and Portuguese in last 400 years), where people used to conclude their "Shurpaaraka Yatra", as described in the Puranas and local legends.
-There is a huge tank here dedicated to Eka veera Devi called "Viraar Tirtha", i.e. "Eka- Viraa Tirtha".
+Just as Tunga Parvat becomes "Tunga-ar", similarly "Vira" becomes "Vira-ar".There is a huge temple of Eka-vira Devi on the banks of Vaitarna River at the foot hills of Tunga Parvat where people used to conclude their "Shurpaaraka Yatra", as described in the Puranas and local legends.
+There is a huge tank here dedicated to Ekavira Devi called "Viraar Tirtha", i.e. "Eka-Viraa Tirtha".
 Even today, on the west banks of Viraar Tirtha, one finds a carved stone about three feet long and nine inches broad.
 Below that is a group of female figures of the Yoginis of Ekaveera Devi.
 Nearby one can find a stone with a roughly cut cow and calf (Savatsa Dhenu), a symbol of Govardhana Math which symbolizes eternity or Moksha.

 Moving ahead near the foot of a knoll of rock are two cow’s feet (Go-Paad) roughly cut in rock.
-The legendary story of Jivdani Devi is as follows: During their forest journey, Pandavas came to Shurparaka.
+The legendary story of Jivdani Devi is as follows:

+During their forest journey, Pandavas came to Shurparaka.
 They visited the holy temple of Vimaleshwar consecrated by Lord Parashuram and on their journey to Prabhas halted on the banks of Vaitarni river.
 There they worshipped the Bhagavati Ekaveera on the banks of Viraar Tirtha and seeing the serenity and lofty nature decided to carve caves in the nearby mountains.
 They did so on the hills nearby and installed and worshipped the Yoga Linga of Ekaveera devi in one of the caves.
-They called her Bhagavati Jeevadhani (That is Goddess, who is the real wealth of life).
-Doing so Pandavas also made a set of small caves now known as "Pandav Dongri" about a mile from Shirgaon for the hermits.
+They called her 'Bhagavati Jeevadhani' (That is Goddess, who is the real wealth of life).
+While doing so, Pandavas also made a set of small caves now known as 'Pandav Dongri' about a mile from Shirgaon for the hermits.
 Many yogis used to stay in Pandav Dongri and have darshan of Jeevdhani Devi.